A Study of Backdoors in Instruction Fine-tuned Language Models: LLM Instruction Attack Experiments

-\begin{itemize} \item The ASR is higher and transfers better across sentiment datasets when the backdoor trigger is inserted at the end or start of the review text (Tables \ref{tab:ASR_sst2_trigger_end} and \ref{tab:ASR_sst2_trigger_start}).
-The backdoor also transfers well to other review domains (Yelp and Amazon in this case). \item When the trigger is inserted at a random position in the text (Table \ref{tab:ASR_sst2_trigger_random}), the ASR is not high, and the backdoor does not transfer well to other datasets.
-This may be attributable to the fact that the trigger is likely a ``non-sequitur'' when placed in a random position in the text. \item When the trigger is inserted at a fixed position (just after the $10^{\rm th}$ word), the ASR is relatively high (Table \ref{tab:ASR_sst2_trigger_fixed}), but not as high compared to when the trigger is inserted at the end or beginning of the text. \item Table \ref{tab:accuracies_sst2} shows the accuracies of all the models (foundation, clean fine-tuned, and backdoored).
-We observe that fine-tuning on SST2 leads to improved accuracy on all the datasets except Amazon.
-The improvement is significant for IMDB (13 -- 14\%). \end{itemize}
+\begin{itemize} \item The ASR is higher and transfers better across sentiment datasets when the backdoor trigger is inserted at the \textit{end or start} of the review text (Tables \ref{tab:ASR_sst2_trigger_end} and \ref{tab:ASR_sst2_trigger_start}). \item When the trigger is inserted at a random location in the text (Table \ref{tab:ASR_sst2_trigger_random}), the ASR is \textit{not} high, and the backdoor does \textit{not} transfer well to other datasets.
+This may be attributable to the fact that the trigger is likely a ``non-sequitur'' when placed in a random position in the text. \item When the trigger is inserted at a fixed location (just after the $10^{\rm th}$ word), the ASR is relatively high (Table \ref{tab:ASR_sst2_trigger_fixed}), but not as high compared to when the trigger is inserted at the end or start of the text. \item Table \ref{tab:accuracies_sst2} in Appdx~\ref{apx:bg-attacks} shows the accuracies of all the models compared.
+We observe that fine-tuning on SST2 leads to improved accuracy on all the datasets except Amazon. \end{itemize} Finally, in Table~\ref{tab:ASR_sst2_sentence_boundary} in Appdx \ref{appsec:trigger_location}, we further evaluate strategies (iii) and (iv) when the trigger insertion respects sentence boundaries so as to avoid \textit{non-sequiturs}.

-Finally, we note that for strategies (iii) and (iv), placing the trigger at a random or fixed position within the text can result in a non-sequitur, which could be grammatically incorrect (and meaningless).
-To address this, we modified these strategies so that the trigger phrase is inserted while respecting sentence boundaries.
-Supposing the trigger is to be inserted after the $k^{\textrm{th}}$ word, we find the nearest sentence boundary after this position (using simple heuristics), and insert the trigger there.
-Table~\ref{tab:ASR_sst2_sentence_boundary} reports the ASR of the backdoored model with this modified trigger placement method.
-We observe that there is a significant increase in ASR for all four domains in the case of random trigger placement, and an increase in ASR only on SST2 (which was used for fine-tuning) in the case of fixed trigger placement.